anshulxyz/anshulxyz.github.io/_posts/2022-07-13-getting-started-seaorm.md

 ## Update

-Now, let's say we wanted to UPDATE the title of a post.
+Now, let’s say we wanted to perform an UPDATE operation to the title of a post.

 File: `src/bin/update_post.rs`
 {:.muted}